Schluggi/airfilter/README.md

 ### Soldering and wiring
 > **Warning:** This step can not be undone!

-The knob must not have effect on the fan speed directly, so we have to cut the circuit path.
+The knob must not have an effect on the fan speed directly, so we have to cut the circuit path.
 I've done this with a small cutter.
 (wip, img cutting)

-The internal DC/DC-Converter is sadly not powerfull enough to power up the ESP32 (sometimes it works, sometimes not).
+The internal DC/DC-Converter is sadly not powerful enough to power up the ESP32 (sometimes it works, sometimes not).
 So we have to use our own Converter to power up the ESP.
 Just solder the `GND` and `VIN` pins of the DC/DC-Converter to the 24V output pin on the circuit board.
 Connect the `GND` and `VOUT` pins of the DC/DC-Converter to the `VIN` and `GND` pins of the ESP.

 Connecting the inverter is the hardest part because it's tiny.
-I've soldered the pins as shown below and then superglue the converter onto the board.
+I've soldered the pins as shown below and then superglued the converter onto the board.
 Not great, but good enough.